stdrice/stdrice.github.io/content/posts/updates-2026-q1/index.md

 Lately, one of the simplest things I enjoy is just watching my bank account slowly grow.
 Maybe it sounds dumb, but it’s a small kind of joy for me right now.

-Happy April Fools, I guess.
-Nothing here is a joke though.
+Happy April Fools!, I guess...